 In the early spring of 2012, Kira and Bryan Bailey decided to combine their lifelong experience and passion working with animals into a business venture that could change the lives of pet owners across the country.
 Bryan's 30 years of experience as both a professional trainer and an expert in predatory social behavior and Kira's experience working with small luxury hotels, including the Ritz-Carlton, allowed them to cultivate the innate ability to make every client feel like family with unsurpassed customer service.
-The result was the creation of ProTrain Memphis, a professional dog training business that soon became recognized as the best in the country.
+The result was the creation of ProTrain Memphis, a professional dog training business that soon after its founding became recognized as one of the best in the country.

 Within the first three years of its founding, ProTrain Memphis grew from a two-person operation offering private dog training to a well-known training service with multiple employees.
 As a reflection of Kira and Bryan’s love of nature and wolves, along with their desire to impact dogs and their owners nationwide, the decision was made to rebrand ProTrain Memphis in 2016.
 Utilizing their catchphrase, “taming the wild in your dog,” ProTrain Memphis became Taming the Wild.
 Taming the Wild currently employs more than 25 professionals and offers multiple dog services, including training, boarding, daycare, fearful and aggressive dog rehabilitation, workshops, and seminars.